brsynth/amn_release/README.md

 ### 1) Google Drive/Colab install

-- Clone the repository
+- Clone the repository:

-Open this notebook, make a copy in your own Google Drive and follow the instructions: https://colab.research.google.com/drive/1AhGt8LH6MFTNToMD-VgSy25s8AgE5xDg?usp=sharing
+Open this notebook, make a copy in your own Google Drive (File > Save a copy in Drive) and follow the instructions: https://colab.research.google.com/drive/1AhGt8LH6MFTNToMD-VgSy25s8AgE5xDg?usp=sharing

 - Install conda and import the AMN environment

-Open this notebook, make a copy in your own Google Drive and follow the instructions: https://colab.research.google.com/drive/1PxSfXA8NaFz3LbQ1OzOPLCwvk2EvPRrY?usp=sharing
+Open this notebook, make a copy in your own Google Drive (File > Save a copy in Drive) and follow the instructions: https://colab.research.google.com/drive/1PxSfXA8NaFz3LbQ1OzOPLCwvk2EvPRrY?usp=sharing

 - Navigate to the root of `amn_release` in your drive and that's it!
-You will have access to all notebooks with the right conda environment
+You will have access to all notebooks with the right conda environment.

 ### 2) Local install